» Home

 Affiliation Fees

-QBA pays an annual affiliation fee to the national body, Badminton Australia (approx. $19,700 in 2023), which is indexed by CPI and increases annually.
+QBA pays an annual affiliation fee to the national body, Badminton Australia (approx. $20,448 in 2025), indexed by CPI.

 This fee is not based on the number of memberships the state may have (see Badminton Australia Constitution Item 11 - Subscription and Fees https://www.badminton.org.au/wp-content/uploads/2020/10/Constitution-of-Badminton-Australia-Ltd.pdf).